-Recovery planning will therefore consider actions aimed at continuing an appropriate level of 'Hub' response alongside actions to further support the enablement of local community activities.
-A report specifically on this will be brought to Cabinet.
+Recovery planning will therefore consider actions aimed at continuing an appropriate level of 'Community Hub' response alongside actions to further support the enablement of local communities in partnership with voluntary, and public sector stakeholders.

+A separate report specifically on this matter will be brought to Cabinet in July 2020.